 How NOT to Ship Server Equipment: 5 Mistakes to Avoid

-Dave Levine is President of the Northern Virginia unit of Craters & Freighters, a packing/crating and shipping firm with 65 locations nationwide, focused on the safe handling and transport of items including server equipment.
+Dave Levine is President of the Washington DC and Northern Virginia unitsof Craters & Freighters, a packing/crating and shipping firm with 65 locations nationwide, focused on the safe handling and transport of items including server equipment.

 Shippers of server equipment must consider a number of factors, including safety, speed, and – of course – cost.
 Over the years, we have become aware of a number of shippers making a common set of mistakes in the name of speed and cost, yet at the expense of safety.
 Damage claims not only have direct costs (especially if iron-clad insurance isn’t purchased), but can have indirect costs by jeopardizing mission critical shipments.